nv-morpheus/Morpheus/examples/digital_fingerprinting/visualization/README.md

 <img src="./img/screenshot.png">

-More information about the DFP Visualization app can be found [here](https://github.com/nv-morpheus/morpheus-visualizations/tree/HEAD/morpheus-DFP).
+More information about the DFP Visualization Tool can be found [here](https://github.com/nv-morpheus/morpheus-visualizations/tree/HEAD/morpheus-DFP).